 How to File Taxes in Portugal

 Tax returns may be filed manually by collecting a tax return form for your tax office or electronically.
 The process of filing taxes in Portugal involves:

-Step 2: To file online, first register for an account on the government website.
+Step 2: To file online, first register for an account on the government website(link is external).
 You will need your income tax number for this step.
 After registration, an access password will be sent your email address.